XiaoMi/go-fds/README.md

 For more sample, please look into `example` package

 ## Development
-To develop galaxy-fds-sdk-go, you'd better to upgrade your go version to 1.11+，because there is a `go modules` concept from go1.11, which can make it convenient.
+To develop go-fds, you'd better to upgrade your go version to 1.11+，because there is a `go modules` concept from go1.11, which can make it convenient.